pinojs/pino/README.md

 If more args follows `msg`, these will be used to format `msg` using [`util.format`](https://nodejs.org/api/util.html#util_util_format_format)

-For best performance _and_ safety, use a fixed `msg`, and place all varying data either in the object or as a format.

 <a name="error"></a>
 ### logger.error([obj], msg, [...])